Blanes, Lloret de Mar &

 Statue of La Dona Marinera (Fisherman’s Wife) watching for her husband’s return from the sea

-If you decide to walk from town to Platja de Fenals along the Camino de Ronda, you’ll pass a statue of La Dona Marinera (Fisherman’s Wife) looking out to sea, hoping to catch sight of her husband returning to port after weeks or months at sea.
-This is a nod to the days before tourism became the main earner in Lloret de Mar, when the town relied mostly on fishing for its livelihood.
+Suppose you decide to walk from town to Platja de Fenals along the Camino de Ronda.
+You’ll pass a statue of La Dona Marinera (Fisherman’s Wife) looking out to sea, hoping to catch sight of her husband returning to port after weeks or months at sea.
+This is a nod to the days before tourism became the primary source of income in Lloret de Mar, when the town primarily relied on fishing for its livelihood.
 It used to have a significant cork industry too, but that also disappeared when tourism took off.

-Lloret has a few other beaches a little further from the town but still within the municipality, most notably Canyelles north of town, and Santa Cristina and Santa Boadella (popular with naturists) to the south.
+Lloret has a few other beaches a little further from the town but still within the municipality, most notably Platja de Canyelles north of the town, and Platja Santa Cristina and Platja de sa Boadella (popular with naturists) to the south.

-A boat excursion between Lloret de Mar and Tossa de Mar is a great way to NjOY! the coast.
+A boat excursion between Lloret de Mar and Tossa de Mar is a great way to NjOY! the Costa Brava coast.

-A boat excursion between Lloret de Mar and Tossa de Mar is a great way to NjOY! the coast.
+A boat excursion between Lloret de Mar and Tossa de Mar is a great way to explore the coast.

 Tossa de Mar

 And so to Tossa de Mar, arguably the pick of the three towns.
 Tossa is one of the most iconic towns on the entire Costa Brava, and it is not hard to understand why.
-Its beautifully preserved old town, complete with cobblestone streets and fortifications, overlooks the fine main beach – once named one of the best in the world by National Geographic, no less, in 2013.
-It was called Turissa in Roman times and Tursa in medieval times, before eventually becoming “Tossa” de Mar, as we know it today.
+Its beautifully preserved old town, complete with cobblestone streets and fortifications, overlooks the fine main beach, once named one of the best in the world by National Geographic in 2013.
+It was known as Turissa in Roman times and Tursa in medieval times, before eventually becoming “Tossa” de Mar, as it is known today.

-The old town was built as a fort with a castle on its highest point during the 12th century, with the castle later being replaced, first by a windmill, and later by a still-operational lighthouse.
-Situated at the southern end of the main beach with views over the bay, Tossa de Mar is the only example of a fortified medieval village that still exists today on the Catalan coast, and it played its role in defending against pirates who plagued the Mediterranean for centuries during the Middle Ages.
+The old town was built as a fort with a castle on its highest point during the 12th century.
+The castle was later replaced, first by a windmill and then by a still-operational lighthouse.
+Situated at the southern end of the main beach with views over the bay, Tossa de Mar is the only example of a fortified medieval village that still exists today on the Catalan coast.
+It played a crucial role in defending against pirates who plagued the Mediterranean for centuries during the Middle Ages.

 Always good to keep a cannon or two, just in case those pirates ever return!

-When King Felipe II, known as Felipe el Prudente, came to the throne of Spain in 1556, he set about building defensive watchtowers within sight of each other along the Mediterranean coast to warn of Barbary pirate attacks.
-If raiders were spotted, a fire would be lit to raise the alarm, and the signal relayed from tower to tower – just like in the “Lighting of the Beacons” scene in Lord of the Rings: Return of the King!
-A fine example of one such tower can still be seen today overlooking the Vila Vella of Tossa de Mar, and although its name is Torre de Can Magí it is also called the Torre des Moros or “Tower of the Moors”.
+When King Felipe II, known as Felipe el Prudente, ascended to the throne of Spain in 1556, he set about building defensive watchtowers within sight of each other along the Mediterranean coast to warn of Barbary pirate attacks.
+If raiders were spotted, a fire would be lit to raise the alarm, and the signal relayed from tower to tower – just like in the “Lighting of the Beacons” scene in Lord of the Rings: The Return of the King!
+A fine example of one such tower can still be seen today overlooking the Vila Vella of Tossa de Mar, and although its name is Torre de Can MagĂ, it is also known as the Torre des Moros or “Tower of the Moors”.

-Perfectly preserved since the 14th century, the walled medieval town and fortifications made it an ideal filming location over the years.
+Perfectly preserved since the 14th century, the walled medieval town and fortifications have made it an ideal filming location over the years.
 The movie most famously filmed there was “Pandora and the Flying Dutchman” – “most famously” probably for its biggest star, Ava Gardner, and her lover, Frank Sinatra, who travelled to the town when he began to suspect that she was cheating on him with one of her co-stars.
-It turned out Sinatra was right, and the ensuing drama and media scandal that followed the story and all the related gossip really put Tossa de Mar on the international map!
-There is a statue of Ava Gardner in old town Tossa today, maybe in thanks for all the publicity!
+It turned out Sinatra was right, and the ensuing drama and media scandal that followed the story, along with all the related gossip, put Tossa de Mar on the international map!
+There is a statue of Ava Gardner in the old town of Tossa today, maybe in thanks for all the publicity!

-Apart from Ava Gardner and the gorgeous walled medieval town, Tossa de Mar also has some beautiful beaches.
+Apart from Ava Gardner and the gorgeous walled medieval town, Tossa de Mar has some beautiful beaches.
 As we mentioned, the main beach was named in National Geographic’s Top 25 back in 2013, but there are plenty of others.
-Immediately below the Vila Vella to the other side is the Cala Es Codolar, and just to the north of town is the larger Platja Mar Menuda.
+Immediately below the Vila Vella, to the other side, is the Cala Es Codolar, and just to the north of town is the larger Platja Mar Menuda.

-In common with just about everywhere on the Costa Brava, the local gastronomy involves lots of fish and seafood.
-You’ll find all the usual Catalan dishes, but in Tossa de Mar, they have their own speciality dish too, called Cim i Tomba.
-It’s basically a type of casserole with fish and potatoes, but we won’t say much more than that, as there are as many variations as there are chefs in Tossa, each with their own unique adaptation.
-Every September Tossa runs a Cim i Tomba gastronomic campaign with several restaurants participating with special menus over a set period.
+In common with almost everywhere on the Costa Brava, the local gastronomy involves lots of fish and seafood.
+You’ll find all the usual Catalan dishes, but in Tossa de Mar, they have their special dish, called Cim i Tomba.
+It’s a type of casserole with fish and potatoes, but we won’t say much more than that, as there are as many variations as there are chefs in Tossa, each with their unique adaptation.
+Every September, Tossa host a La Cuina del Cim i Tomba gastronomic campaign with several restaurants participating with special menus over a set period.

 So, there you have it!
-Three different towns on the southern Costa Brava, each one with its own character and charm.
-Whichever one you choose as your particular favourite, they all have lovely beaches and coves, beautiful sights to behold, lots of local history, delicious cuisine, and plenty of great restaurants to enjoy it in.
+Three different towns on the southern Costa Brava, each one with its character and charm.
+Whichever one you choose as your particular favourite, they all have lovely beaches and coves, beautiful sights to behold, lots of local history, delicious cuisine, and plenty of great restaurants to NjOY!

 What’s not to love?